anvilproject/anvil-portal/content/content-guide/editing-an-existing-page.md

 author: "AnVIL"
 ---

-# Editing an Existing Page Directly in Github
+# Editing an Existing Page

 The HCA Data Portal pages are written in [markdown](https://guides.github.com/features/mastering-markdown/) and stored in the [HumanCellAtlas/data-portal-content](https://github.com/HumanCellAtlas/data-portal-content) repository on github.

 ## Find the Page Source in Github